Read What Our Clients Say About Us

-My favorite carriers for GUL have living benefits built in the policy via a critical, chronic and terminal illness rider.
-These policies in most cases will require a medical exam especially over the age of 70.
+My favorite carriers for GUL have living benefits built in the policy via a critical, chronic, and terminal illness rider.
+These policies in most cases will require a medical exam especially those over the age of 70.

 As an independent agent, these are the top GUL carriers I like to offer seniors over 75 compared to term and/or whole life (Burial Insurance).